FlowCytometer#

 AssertionError – If the number of detectors provided is not exactly two, or if both detectors share the same name.

-Simulates the analog optical signal response for all detected events.
+Simulates the complete analog optical response generated by all detected particle events.

 - Returns: